Mrs. & Mr. Sharma Allahabadwale

 Mrs. & Mr. Sharma Allahabadwale is an Indian television series which was aired on SAB TV from 17 May 2010 to 27 January 2011.
 The show shares the comic spirit and journey of a small town family with the struggle of a middle-class family.

-Plot
+Premise

-The show's story is based on mainly the two characters in the title.
-They live in Allahabad.
+The show is based mainly on the two characters in the title, who live in Allahabad.

-Mrs. & Mr. Sharma Allahabadwale celebrates the comic spirit and life of a small town.
-It is a story of the struggle of day-to-day incidents in the life of a middle-class family.
-It shows the clash of values and ethics between people of small towns and large cities.
-It frequently takes a humorous tone on the widespread corruption and double standards of big city life.
-The series shows the gap between two places — Allahabad and the vastly larger Mumbai.

 Dristhdumn Sarveshwar Sharma is the head of the family.
-He is a simple man, contented with his family and job.
+He is a simple man, content with his family and job.
 He is grounded with his own set of beliefs and customs.
-Mr. Sharma accepts a transfer letter with a prospect of a better future.
-He goes to Mumbai.
-Comic dialogues and journey of a small town lead to humorous incidents.

-Rashmi Sharma is a stereotyped, small city, middle-class Indian housewife.
+Mr. Sharma accepts a transfer letter with a prospect of a better future, and goes to Mumbai.
+Rashmi Sharma is a stereotypical, small city, middle-class Indian housewife.
 She has never seen a big city and has complete faith in her husband.

+The show follows the day-to-day incidents in the life of a middle-class family, and shows the clash of values and ethics between people from small towns and large cities, represented by Allahabad and the vastly larger Mumbai.
+It also takes a humorous view of the widespread corruption and double standards of big city life.